openshift/enhancements/enhancements/two-nodes-openshift/2no.md

       * Node2 does not start etcd or kubelet, remains inert waiting for Node1
    8. Persistent failure on Node2 is repaired
    9. Corosync membership containing both nodes forms
-   10. Pacemaker “starts” etcd on Node2 as a follower of Node1
+   10. Pacemaker starts kubelet
-   11. Pacemaker “promotes” etcd on Node2 as a full replica of Node1
+   11. Pacemaker detects etcd is running standalone already on the peer, it backs up the etcd data and resets the etcd state to allow Node2 to start as a follower of Node1
-   12. Pacemaker starts kubelet
+   12. CEO promotes etcd on Node2 as a voting member
    13. Cluster continues with 1+1 redundancy
 4. Two Failures
    1. Node2 failure (1st failure)
    2. Corosync on the survivor (Node1)
    3. Etcd loses internal quorum (E-quorum) and goes read-only
    4. Node1 retains “corosync quorum” (C-quorum) and initiates fencing of Node2
-   5. Pacemaker on Node1 forces E-quorum (etcd promotion event)
+   5. Pacemaker on Node1 restarts Etcd forcing a new cluster with old state to recover E-quorum.
+Node2 is added to etcd members list as learning member.
    6. Cluster continues with no redundancy
    7. Node1 experience a power failure (2nd Failure)
    8. … time passes …